 2. Middle Layer for Trapping Air

-The point of middle layer(s) is to give you extra warmth.
+The point of the middle layer(s) is to give you extra warmth.
 Add as many layers as needed – and control your comfort temperature by taking some layers off or on.
 In winter, we try to avoid sweating, as moisture is what will make you shiver when the body cools down.
-Often it’s impossible thought, I myself sweat very easily… If not doing sweaty stuff then thick cotton is fine, like a flannel shirt.
-When doing some sweatier sports the point of middle layer is also to pass moisture on from the base layer.
-Then cotton isn’t great.
-Optimal fabric for middle layer is one that traps air efficiently.
+Often it’s impossible though, I myself sweat very easily… If not doing sweaty stuff then thick cotton is fine, like a flannel shirt.
+When doing some sweatier sports the point of the middle layer is also to pass moisture on from the base layer.
+Then the cotton isn’t great.
+Optimal fabric for the middle layer is one that traps air efficiently.
 After all, insulating air is the magic that keeps you warm.
 Fleece, wool or even airily knitted acrylic fabrics work.
-I myself prefer natural fibers that last for ages, so again I wear mostly woollen knits as mid layer.
+I myself prefer natural fibers that last for ages, so again I wear mostly woollen knits as mid-layer.

 However, all of the above have their ethical issues: polyester-made-fleece releases microplastics into the environment when washed.
 Same with plastic-based acrylics.
 Very problematic for all life forms.
 If you wear them, you should wash them as seldom as possible.
 Also, acrylic fabrics are often not of great quality so their lifespan is short.
 Wool is great, but how can you tell if the sheep are really treated well?

 3. Top Layer – Jacket and Pants for Protection